fudge-py/fudge/docs/index.rst

     >>>

 You can use Fudge to test this method without actually executing the email sending code.
-Instead, since you trust that smtplib works, you can expect that it is used according to its interface.
+Since you trust that the SMTP class works, you can expect that your code uses it properly:

-First set up a fake expectation of how the SMTP class should be used:

 .. doctest::